 Spend the day at a pebbly beach, on the promenade or in Playa la Jaquita

 Close to Alcala’s town square is a small pebble beach.
 Although it’s very small, it does have showers and is popular with locals who stop by for a quick refreshing dip.

 Near this little beach is a promenade and fishing wharf area lined with sun loungers.
 It’s a popular spot for people to spend time chilling out and sunbathing.
 A flight of steps leads from here into the ocean, so it’s also possible to take a swim.
-The crystal clear water is ideal for snorkeling too.
+The crystal-clear water is ideal for snorkelling too.
 You might even spot turtles, as one of Tenerife’s few turtle reefs is located here.